spacemeshos/go-spacemesh/merkle/readme.md

 - Extension node
     - Optimization of a branch consisting of many branch nodes, each with only 1 pointer to a child.
     - A 2-item node [ encodedPath, pointer ]
-    - encodedPath - partial path from parent
+    - encodedPath - partial path from parent's path
-    - pointer - pointer to a child node
+    - pointer - pointer to a child node - always an hex-encoded 256 bits hash
 - Leaf node
     - A 2-item node [ encodedPath, value ]
     - encodedPath - partial path from parent to value.
 Optimization.